overtone/overtone/README.md

 ## External & Internal Servers

 Overtone supports both internal and external instances of `scsynth` - the SuperCollider server.
-The internal server is good for quick setup (there are no external dependencies to install and allows fast access to server buffers for transferring sound data and using the scopes.
+The internal server is good for quick setup (there are no external dependencies to install and allows fast access to server buffers for transferring sound data and using the scopes).
 The external server requires a separate installation of SuperCollider itself but is more robust in that crashes in the server (through malformed synth designs etc.) don't also crash the JVM (which is the case for the internal server).
 It is also possible to connect multiple separate clients to an already running external scsynth instance.

 Note - the internal server is not currently supported for all architecture/operating system combinations.
 However, the external server should work everywhere.